 Menopause is a natural condition.
 It is not a disease that needs medical treatment.
 However, some women seek treatment for the relief of perimenopausal symptoms.
-Hormone replacement therapy (HRT) is the most effective drug treatment for hot flashes, but long-term use can increase the risks of heart disease, heart attack, stroke, blood clots in the lungs, breast cancer, and endometrial cancer.
+Hormone replacement therapy (HRT) is the most effective drug treatment for hot flashes, but long-term use can increase the risks of heart attack, stroke, blood clots in the lungs, breast cancer, and cancer of the uterus (endometrial cancer).
 Therefore, doctors recommend that women who use HRT should take the lowest possible dose for the shortest possible time.

 Women who have a uterus are prescribed estrogen- progestogen therapy (EPT).
 Women who do not have a uterus take estrogen alone (ET).
 HRT comes in different forms including pills, patches, creams, sprays, and vaginal suppository rings.

 Several medical associations have released updated guidelines and recommendations for HRT.
 Some key points:

 Healthy postmenopausal women with good diets do not need to take calcium and vitamin D supplements, according to a 2013 recommendation from the U.S. Preventive Services Task Force (USPSTF).
 According to the USPSTF, daily low-dose amounts of vitamin D and calcium supplements do not prevent fractures and can increase the risk of kidney stones.
 Talk with your doctor about whether or not you need these supplements.
 Additional research is needed to evaluate possible benefits of higher dose vitamin D.

 New Drug Approvals

 In 2013, the FDA approved two non-hormonal drugs for treatment of menopausal symptoms: